Thermodynamic formulation of the spin magnetic octupole moment in bulk crystals: DERIVATION OF THE SMOM

 Similarly, expanding each component in $\bm{q}$ up to the second order, we obtain

 where $\partial_{ab}=\partial_a\partial_b$ and $v^a_n=\partial_a \epsilon_{n\bm{k}}$.
 Thus, the second-order term of the correlation function becomes

-Similar to the above discussion, we can replace the derivative $\partial_a$ with the covariant derivative $D_a$ and diagonal Berry connection $A^a_n$, resulting in a cancellation of the terms that depend on the diagonal Berry connection:
+Similar to the above discussion, we can replace the derivative $\partial_a$ with the covariant derivative $D_a$ and diagonal Berry connection $A^a_n$, resulting in the cancellation of the terms that depend on the diagonal Berry connection:

 Thus, the correlation function $\Phi^{(\mathrm{B})}_i$ is also rewritten by using only the covariant derivative as

 Here, $\partial_as^i_n$ can be transformed as